 Clean Your Gutters

-Yeah, we get it: this isn’t the most pleasant job as a homeowner.
+Yeah, we get it: gutter cleaning isn’t the most pleasant job as a homeowner.
 But if you put it off, you could pay dearly for it later.
 Your rain gutters will fill up with everything from dirt and mud to leaves, sticks, bugs, and much more, and this debris can prevent your gutters from working properly and carrying water away from your home when rain starts to fall or snow and ice start to melt.
 When this water can’t flow away, it builds up and becomes heavy, potentially risking breaking off your roof completely.
-Likewise, buildup causes flooding, which freezes and creates icicles, which may look pretty but are extremely should they fall.
+Likewise, buildup causes flooding, which freezes and creates icicles, which may look pretty but can be extremely dangerous should they fall.

 While you’re at it, break out your tree trimmer or hedge shears and trim away any branches that are hanging over your roof if possible.
 Leaves, needles, sticks, branches, and more can fall into your gutters and block them up, even after you just finished cleaning them out.